sophiejcarpenter/transcript_to_genomic_loci/README.md

 - A GFF3 file of transcript-relative loci you want to translate (loci_file)
 - A genome annotation GFF3 file (annotation_file)

-## Script 02: Translating the loci
+## Script 02: Translating the loci (R)
-- Generates a txt file of genome-relative loci_file
+- Generates a .txt file of genome-relative loci_file

 **Requirements:**
 - R with tidyr, plyr and dplyr packages installed